-Applications forms must be submitted to The Student Centre within three (3) University working days for exams, or by the last week of teaching for other assessment pieces.
+Application forms must be submitted to The Student Centre within three (3) University business days for exams, or by the last week of teaching for other assessment pieces.
 Application forms are available from The Student Centre as well as at:

 The application shall include a statement of the reasons for seeking deferment, and independent supporting evidence including a medical certificate if the application is on medical grounds.

 Where an application is denied, the advice will include the reasons for the denial.
 The student may appeal to the Chair of the Student Appeals Committee within five (5) University business days of the date of the denial advice if the criteria in Section 10.4 of the Student Appeals Policy are met.

 For information on the Appeals process, refer to:

 Deferred assessment is not available for units in which the student has been granted supplementary assessment.
 Under exceptional circumstances a student may apply to their Unit Coordinator to change the date of their supplementary assessment.

 Notification of Assessment and Examination Results